 Gunn IMS is a specialized form of physiotherapy that is offered at Amped Physiotherapy.
-Gunn IMS is an evidence-based approach to the treatment of pain and injuries, based on the principle of neuroplasticity.
-Gunn IMS (named after its inventor Chan Gunn) uses a combination of spinal manipulative therapy and dry needling to address the underlying cause of pain, rather than just treating the symptoms.
-IMS follows the clinical reasoning of western medical science and has a solid foundation in the radiculopathy model of pain.
+Gunn IMS is an evidence-based approach to the treatment of pain and injuries, based on the principle of neural sensitivity.
+Gunn IMS (named after its inventor Chan Gunn) uses acupuncture needles to address the underlying cause of your pain, rather than just treating the symptoms.
+IMS follows the clinical reasoning model of western medical science and has a solid foundation in anatomy and physiology.

 Gunn IMS has been shown to be effective for a variety of conditions, including headaches, low back pain, and shoulder pain.
-If you are suffering from chronic pain or an injury that has not responded to other treatment techniques like manual therapy, Gunn IMS may be right for you.
+If you are an athlete suffering from repetitive injuries, persistent tightness and pain, or an injury that has not responded to other treatment techniques like manual therapy, Gunn IMS may be right for you.

 Intramuscular stimulation (IMS) is a novel approach to treating chronic musculoskeletal pain.
 By activating certain nerve endings located within the normal muscle tissue itself, IMS stimulates the body’s natural healing process to help reduce pain and improve function.

 The technique involves inserting small, sterile, disposable needles directly into the painful muscles.
 These are similar to acupuncture needles and cause a mild localized injury, creating a reflex response that releases chemicals into the surrounding tissues.
 These chemicals cause the surrounding muscle fibers to relax and stretch, relieving pain and improving mobility.

 Intramuscular stimulation (IMS) is a relatively new and effective treatment option that allows us to target specific muscles without having to use surgery.
 Using IMS we can treat a broad range of musculoskeletal disorders, such as:

 - Achilles tendinosis